Simplify Chess Calculations: Think Clearly Under Pressure

 After calculating a candidate, compare the final position with your target.
 This comparison slashes spurious branches and raises accuracy because you judge lines against a fixed goal, not against each other in the abstract.

 Practice by writing a one-line endpoint before solving a tactic.
 "Back-rank mate with the rook."
 If the solution wins, but by a queen trade in five moves, you chased a different goal.
-Targeted drills in our advanced puzzle trainer sharpen this endpoint discipline, while the visualization trainer helps you hold the target image steady.
+Targeted drills in the DarkSquares visualization trainer sharpen this endpoint discipline.

 Avoiding common pitfalls